Enter each fundraising campaign or channel with gross revenue raised and total expenses (staff time, printing, postage, venue, platform fees, etc.).

 Accuracy and Disclaimer

-This calculator provides fundraising ROI estimates based on 2026 industry benchmarks from M+R Benchmarks and the AFP Fundraising Effectiveness Project.
-Actual fundraising costs and returns vary by organization size, donor base maturity, geographic market, and mission area.
-Use these calculations for internal planning and board reporting.
-Consult with a fundraising professional for strategic recommendations.
+This calculator provides fundraising ROI estimates based on 2026 benchmarks from the AFP Fundraising Effectiveness Project and M+R Benchmarks Study.
+Actual fundraising costs and returns vary by organization size, donor base maturity, geographic market, mission area, and economic conditions.
+Staff time costs should use your organization's actual fully loaded salary and benefit rates.
+Results are for internal planning and board reporting.
+Consult with a certified fundraising executive (CFRE) or nonprofit management consultant for strategic recommendations.

 Conclusion